rhari008/inventoryList_Neo/target/sdk/samples/connectivity/readme.txt

 -Dhttps.proxyHost=<your_proxy_host> -Dhttps.proxyPort=<your_proxy_port>

-On-premise destinations
+Prerequisites for the execution of the on-demand to on-premise connectivity scenario in the cloud

 1. Configure on-premise destinations.
 On-premise destinations are used in a more complex scenario when an cloud application wants to access resources from an on-premise backend system.
-The following destinations, according to your authentication case:
+The following destination 'backend-no-auth-destination' should be uploaded to the cloud server application.
-  - 'backend-no-auth-destination'
-  - 'backend-basic-auth-destination'
-  should be uploaded to the cloud server application Both destinations are located in this sample '/destinations' folder.
+It is located in this sample's '/destinations' folder.

-For more information, see https://help.hana.ondemand.com/help/frameset.htm?e76f9e75bb571014a7218bcd30a8771b.html
+For more information, see https://help.hana.ondemand.com/help/frameset.htm?474eae1b69c9434b9dce0314b8d2b6b1.html

 2. Run backend service application

-The application WAR files located in the '/onpremise' folder of the sample have to be deployed as backend applications.
+The application WAR file located in the '/onpremise' folder of the sample has to be deployed as backend application.
-You can use an arbitrary local Java Web Container for this, like the local server created in Eclipse
+You can use an arbitrary local Java Web Container for this, like the local server created in Eclipse.

 For more information, see https://help.hana.ondemand.com/help/frameset.htm?e59dc589bb57101480939e290c55e680.html

-In order to use on-premise backend services in a cloud application, the SAP Hana Cloud Connector should be set up and configured.
+In order to use on-premise backend services in a cloud application, the SAP HANA Cloud Connector should be set up and configured.

 For more information, see https://help.hana.ondemand.com/help/frameset.htm?e6c7616abb5710148cfcf3e75d96d596.html